RobokopU24/ORION/README.md

 docker compose run --rm orion python /ORION/Common/load_manager.py CTD
 ```

+The generated graph data and metadata will be in /ORION_root/storage/ created earlier

 To see the available arguments and a list of supported data sources:

 ```